Countries and regions

 The EU also finances regional projects relating to trade such as:

-Besides the trade negotiations with individual ASEAN members, the EU cooperates closely with the ASEAN region as a whole.
+Besides the trade negotiations with individual ASEAN Member States, the EU cooperates closely with the ASEAN region as a whole.
 Cooperation between the two regions is framed by a biannual ASEAN-EU Trade and Investment Work Programme, which is articulated along the following activities:

 - an EU-ASEAN dialogue, which includes discussions on trade and investment issues at ministerial and senior economic officials levels;

 - cooperation activities;